canjs/can-component/docs/ViewModel.md

 @param {Object} properties The initial properties that are passed by the [can-stache-bindings data bindings].

 The view bindings on a tag control the properties and values used to instantiate the `ViewModel`.
-For example, calling `<my-tag>` as follows invokes `MyTagViewModel` as shown in the comments:
+For example, calling `<my-tag>` as follows invokes `MyTagViewModel` as shown in the following example:

 ```
 <my-tag/> <!-- new MyTagViewModel({}) -->

 <my-tag
 	{message}="'Hi There'"/> <!-- new MyTagViewModel({message: "Hi There"}) -->
 ```

 @return {Object} A new instance of the corresponding constructor function.
 This instance is